Chris Brown (explorer): Expeditions

+British explorer Chris Brown at the Southern Pole of Inaccessibility in January 2023.

 Chris Brown, Mika Brown and Catherine Vinton first attempted to reach the Southern Pole of Inaccessibility, or the Pole of Inaccessibility for Antarctica, in December 2021.
 The expedition suffered several technical setbacks with their Twin Otter aircraft and became stranded in a sequence of four Antarctic storms with precipitation and winds of 120 mph.
 After 28 days the expedition was abandoned.

 Brown and his son Mika returned the following year and this time the plan went to schedule.
 On 11 January 2023, they first visited the traditional Southern Pole of Inaccessibility at the Soviet Union research station where they found that just the head and shoulders of the Lenin Bust and a non-functioning weather mast are all that remain above the ice.

 They then moved on to the British Antarctic Survey defined Southern Pole of Inaccessibility at 82°53′14″S 55°4′30″E, which is the current best estimate for the Pole not taking into account Ice Shelves.